finic-ai/finic/README.md

 * Slackbot interface to perform Q&A with OpenAI models

 ## Upcoming
-* `DataLoader` and `DataChunker` abstractions to make it easier to contribute new loaders/chunkers
+* `DataConnector` and `DataChunker` abstractions to make it easier to contribute new connectors/chunkers
 * Connect to Pinecone, Milvus, and Qdrant vector stores

 ## Getting Started - 15 min